Best PCC: Top Pistol-Caliber Carbines Ranked!

 Ruger PC Carbine Review

-I took this 9mm carbine (and later the Charger variant) as an interesting development from a company that rarely strays from its “standard” firearm catalog.
-I’ve never thought of Ruger as edgy…probably nobody has.
-And I don’t mean that as a bad thing.
+I took this 9mm carbine, and later the Charger variant, as an interesting development from Ruger, a company that usually sticks to its “standard” firearm lineup.
+I’ve never really thought of Ruger as edgy…probably no one has.
+And honestly, that’s not a bad thing.

-The RUge Police Carbine was first introduced in 1996.
-That’s same year Theodore Kaczynski was arrested (and that Braveheart took five Academy Awards.
+The Ruger Police Carbine was first introduced in 1996— the same year Theodore Kaczynski was arrested (and that Braveheart took five Academy Awards.

 Pros and Cons